zen006598/PocketFlow-Tutorial-Codebase-Knowledge/README.md

 - Check out the [Substack Post](https://zacharyhuang.substack.com/p/ai-codebase-knowledge-builder-full) for more!

-## ⭐ Example Tutorials for Popular GitHub Repositories!
+## ⭐ Example Results for Popular GitHub Repositories!

 <p align="center">
     <img
       src="./assets/example.png" width="600"
     />
 </p>

+🤯 All these tutorials are generated **entirely by AI** by crawling the GitHub repo!

 - [AutoGen Core](https://the-pocket.github.io/Tutorial-Codebase-Knowledge/AutoGen%20Core) - Build AI teams that talk, think, and solve problems together like coworkers!